run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/configuration/use/register-CI.md

 group, contract, type of configuration item and at least one main configuration item if it's necessary to create other related configuration item.

+This feature provides a variety of actions, such as including, changing, and deleting a configuration item.

 Procedure
 ---------